aurelilia/gamelin/README.md

 - Dr. Mario (1990, Nintendo):
     - Only one half of a pellet is actually recognized (both halves display)
     - Text of selected music in menu is invisible
-    - Music sounds slightly off

 ##### Title screen, does not reach gameplay
 - Tetris (Global Version, 1989, Nintendo)
-    - Entire emulator exits (with exit code 0?) when pressing A on difficulty select
+    - Console hangs when pressing A on difficulty select

 ## Build